serraict/serra-frappe/work/doing.md

 - ✅ Set up a test environment for testing the deployment process
 - ✅ Created comprehensive documentation for the deployment process
+- ✅ GitHub Actions workflow setup is complete
 - ❌ Actual execution of the test plan is still pending
-- ❌ GitHub Actions workflow setup is pending

-The test environment and documentation are now ready, but we still need to set up the GitHub Actions workflow and execute the tests to fully meet our objective.
+The test environment, documentation, and GitHub Actions workflow are now ready, but we still need to execute the tests to fully meet our objective.

 ## Next Steps

-1. Create GitHub Actions workflow
+1. ✅ Create GitHub Actions workflow
-   - Create a workflow file (.github/workflows/docker-build.yml)
+   - ✅ Created workflow file (.github/workflows/docker-build.yml)
-   - Configure the workflow to build for linux/amd64
+   - ✅ Configured the workflow to build for linux/amd64
-   - Set up image publishing to a container registry
+   - ✅ Set up image publishing to GitHub Container Registry
-   - Test the workflow by triggering a build
+   - ✅ Tested the workflow by triggering a build
+   - ✅ Successfully built and published images to ghcr.io/serraict/frappe-test:v15 and ghcr.io/serraict/frappe-test:v15-2025-04-17

-2. Update documentation to reflect the new approach
+2. ✅ Update documentation to reflect the new approach
-   - Update `work/test_deployment/build_instructions.md` to focus on GitHub Actions
+   - ✅ Updated `work/test_deployment/build_instructions.md` to focus on GitHub Actions
-   - Create `work/test_deployment/github_actions_setup.md` with instructions for setting up and using GitHub Actions
+   - ✅ Created `work/test_deployment/github_actions_setup.md` with instructions for setting up and using GitHub Actions
-   - Update other documentation as needed
+   - ✅ Updated documentation with specific details about our GitHub Actions workflow

 3. Execute the test plan
    - Pull the GitHub Actions-built image